spiral/docs/view/basic-usage.md

 > You can disable cache and always invalidate view cache, this is recommended bahaviour during development as framework can't track updates in nested files.
 However it will dramatically slow your application.
 Never turn cache off in production.

 #### View Compilation
-Before final view rendering which will happen in runtime view component will pass source of found template thought set of defined view processors.
-Such processors will perform operations such as view localization, pretty print, html composition and etc. This is the slowest part view rendering process and can take up to 1 second for huge templates.
-Fortunatelly result of compilatation are plan php file which is cached in dedicated filename.
+Before final view rendering which occurs at runtime, view component will pass the source of found template through a set of defined view processors.
+Such processors will perform operations such as view localization, pretty printing, html composition and etc. This is the slowest part of the view rendering process and can take up to 1 second for large templates.
+Fortunately the result of compilation is a preprocessed php file which is cached with a dedicated filename.
-> For big projects is reasonable to compile view content while deployment using `view:cache` command.
+> For big projects it is reasonable to compile view content during deployment using `view:cache` command.

 #### Rendering
-Once cache filename located or created, runtime variables will be injected in it and file will be executed.
+Once cache filename is located or created, runtime variables will be injected into it and file will be executed.

 ## Static Variables
-As mentioned earlier view cache depends on set of static variables, such variables designed to be used only while compilation stage and **should not** include any user data.
+As mentioned earlier, the view cache depends on a set of static variables.
+Such variables are designed to be used only during compilation stage and **should not** include any user data.
 Consider them as compilation options.
-Different set of variables will be generating different view cache.
-To set variable use following code:
+Different sets of variables will  generate different view caches.
+To set variables use the following code:

 ```php
 $this->view->staticVariable('layout', 'mobile');